naepre/BINF4241-group29/Assignment_5/README.md

       f.
 Declare the Color of the Next Card after playing some Type of Wild Card
           + It shows the color declared.
           - Anything else.

+      g.
+End your Turn
+          + Show a message that you ended your turn sucessfully and whose turn it is next.
+          + If you have not played anything and did not draw a card, it should show you that you cannot end your turn.
+          - Anything else.

+# 2. Class Diagram of the Design.